YairGatt/WithinHostAdaptation/README.md

 -Statistical_framework: This directory includes a single script running the statistical framework described in the paper for all strains and organisms.

-Each src directory has a README.md of its own, describing its use!
+Each src directory has a detailed README.md of its own, describing its use!
+Please use those.

 Note that sample fastq files are too large for github, and therefore need to be downloaded using the ./download_fastqs.sh script